electron/i18n/readme.md

 # electron-i18n

-The home of Electron's translateable content
+A home for Electron's translated documentation.

-This repository is a collection of Electron documentation from various sources.

-## Contents
+## Content

 The `content` directory contains a subdirectory for each locale.